 - Find out what the “sometimes” foods are - These are called yellow light foods.
 Yellow light foods are foods that are okay to include in small quantities because they are slightly processed or have higher fat content.
 They shouldn’t be daily staples but are still considered a “healthy” choice.
 “Yellow light” foods include whole grain or bean pasta, whole grain cereals, refined grains, whole grain bread and tortillas, avocados, nuts, seeds, coconut meat, soybeans, and soy products.
 Knowing your yellow light foods will allow you to have some freedom as you adjust to a new way of eating.

 So often when people think of moving to a plant-based lifestyle, they think of everything they will have to give up.
 In fact, for many the idea of a plant-based diet brings up mental pictures of big piles of spinach or lettuce heaped up onto a plate.
 For most people, that sounds rather drab and not very appetizing.
 We’re here to change that.

 In fact, a plant-based diet that includes a variety of delicious fruits and vegetables can work wonders for your overall health.
 Not only is fruit packed with vitamins, minerals, fiber, and water -- all things that our bodies need -- but the natural sugars from fruits are actually one of the secrets that can help you reverse insulin resistance, prediabetes, and type 2 diabetes.

 If you're looking for some fantastic (and easy!) recipes that will help keep your blood sugars stable while still tasting delicious, you've come to the right place.
-These four simple salad recipes that will help you look forward to meal time.
+These four simple salad recipes that will help you look forward to meal time, especially if you are intermittent fasting.
 Paired with a refreshing glass of Amla Green tea, which has been scientifically proven to help manage diabetes, you are on the right track to managing your type 2 diabetes.

 - 1 cup cooked farro